ElucidataInc/polly-docs/docs/Data Lake.md

 *GTEx Expression Map* can be used to explore the distribution of selected genes in different GTEx tissues.
 After exploring the selected tissue and finding list of genes of interest, it presents visualization methods like *GTEx Expression Violin* and *GTEx Expression Heatmap* to study the distribution of genes across different tissues.

-A Single gene can be selected to plot violin for it's expression across different tissues.
+A single gene can be selected to plot violin for it's expression across different tissues.

 ![GTEX Expression Violin](../img/Discover/GTEx_10.png)